Niassy/mini_gym/README.md

-# NAPRL(Nao Another Platform for Reinforcement Learning)
+# NAPRL(Not Another Platform for Reinforcement Learning)

 NAPRL is a free library for developping Reinforcement Learning algorithm.
 It is written in python and use pygame for rendering the game.